Urielcito/Solvd-LABA/README.md

 ```

 ## Changelog:
+### Oct 10.
+- Added the requested SQL Statements
+- DAO Structure is done just for Animal class (this means I can now do every other class using this one as a template)
+- JDBC Library implemented.
 ### Oct 8.
 - Removed Entity-Relation Model Diagram
 - Added relationships to my existing Entity Relation Model: